Political Prisoner Spotlight: The Struggle for Pastor Ezra Jin’s Freedom in China

 Location

-Featuring remarks from Grace Drexel, Pastor Jin’s daughter, the event will explore the implications of these restrictions and why religious freedom—and the fate of those detained for their beliefs—should be central to US-China engagement.
-The event will also mark the public announcement that Freedom House’s Fred Hiatt Program to Free Political Prisoners has adopted Pastor Jin’s case and will urge President Trump to secure Pastor Jin's release during the coming summit.
+Featuring remarks from Grace Drexel, Pastor Jin’s daughter, the event explored the implications of these restrictions and why religious freedom—and the fate of those detained for their beliefs—should be central to US-China engagement.
+The event also marked the public announcement that Freedom House’s Fred Hiatt Program to Free Political Prisoners has adopted Pastor Jin’s case and will urge President Trump to secure Pastor Jin's release during the coming summit.

 Sign up to receive the Freedom House weekly newsletter.